pdmosses/metaborg.github.io/docs/references/flowspec/structure.md

      | "{" term "|->" term "|" {(term "|->" term) ","}* "}"
 ```

+Examples of these terms can be found in the Expressions subsection.

 Control flow and data flow rules can use patterns to define which rules apply to which AST nodes.

 ```